Electromagnetic Information Theory-Based Statistical Channel Model for Improved Channel Estimation: The Proposed EMCF

 Note that the foregoing coefficient $\sigma^2/8$ in~\eqref{eqn:EM_correlation} ensures the channel energy normalization condition $\tr({\bf R}({\bf x}; {\bf x})) = \sigma^2, \,\forall {\bf x}\in {\mathbb{R}}^3$.
 Interestingly, although the correlation model~\eqref{eqn:EM_correlation} is obtained under isotropic scattering conditions, it can be easily extended to the non-isotropic case by the following simple variable substitution:

-This is due to the fact that replacing ${\bf r}$ by ${\bf r} - \ri {\bm \mu}/k_0$ is equivalent to introducing an exponential modulation factor $\nu = e^{\hat{\bm \kappa}\cdot {\bm \mu}}$ to the integrand in~\eqref{eqn:initial_correlation_integral}.
-This modulation factor $\nu$ introduces non-isotropic properties to the incoming EM waves by assigning larger weights to the directions parallel to ${\bm \mu}$, as well as suppressing the directions anti-parallel to ${\bm \mu}$.
-It is also known as the von Mises-Fisher (vMF) distribution~\cite{mardia1976bayesian}.
+This is due to the fact that replacing ${\bf r}$ by ${\bf r} - \ri {\bm \mu}/k_0$ is equivalent to introducing an exponential modulation factor to $\nu$, rendering $\nu = (\sigma^2/(8\pi))e^{\hat{\bm \kappa}\cdot {\bm \mu}}$ to the integrand in~\eqref{eqn:initial_correlation_integral}.
+This modulation factor $e^{\hat{\bm \kappa}\cdot {\bm \mu}}$ introduces non-isotropic properties to the incoming EM waves by assigning larger weights to the directions parallel to ${\bm \mu}$, as well as suppressing the directions anti-parallel to ${\bm \mu}$.
 Thus, we call ${\bm \mu} \in {\mathbb{R}}^3$ the {\it concentration parameter}.
-The direction of ${\bm \mu}$ indicates the EM-concentrated direction, and the norm $\|{\bm \mu}\|$ is the concentration.
+Moreover, the direction of ${\bm \mu}$ indicates the EM-concentrated direction, and the norm $\|{\bm \mu}\|$ is the concentration.
+Note that the larger the concentration is, the sparser the channel will be.
+This ${\bm \mu}$-parameterized distribution on $S^2$ is also known as the von Mises-Fisher (vMF) distribution~\cite{mardia1976bayesian}, which has been widely applied to model the angles of departure (AoDs) and angles of arrival (AoAs) of wireless channels~\cite{jaeckel2014quadriga,CDL,mammasis2009spatial}.

 The variable substitution in~\eqref{eqn:analytic-continuation} is well-known as the analytic continuation technique~\cite{ahlfors1979complex}, where the domain of a real-variable function is extended to complex values and maintains favourable analytic properties such as complex differentiability and the validity of closed-form expressions.
 This analytic continuation process is analogous to the extension from Fourier transforms to Laplace transforms, where Fourier harmonic integral kernel $e^{-\ri \omega t}, \omega\in\mathbb{R}$ is replaced by its analytic continuation $e^{-st},\,s\in \mathbb{C}$.
 By working in the complex domain, the concentration property can be seamlessly integrated into the existing correlation model~\eqref{eqn:initial_correlation_integral}. \begin{remark} It can be observed in~\eqref{eqn:analytic-continuation} that the real part of the complex displacement vector $\bf r$ means spatial separation of different receivers, while the imaginary part of $\bf r$, i.e., ${\bm \mu}$, corresponds to the directional concentration of incoming EM waves.
 By analytic continuation, these two different physical quantities can be treated equally as a single complex vector. \end{remark}